twcc/man-vip/doc-en/docs/faq/ai/oneai.md

 <details>

 <summary> Q2.
-Why can't I subscribe to OneAI?</summary>
+Why can't I subscribe OneAI?</summary>

 1. Project Restrictions.
-If the item expires during the month, or if the available credit for the item is less than 100, the item cannot be subscribed.
+If the item expires during the month, or if the wallet balance for the item is less than 100, the item cannot be subscribed.
 2. Identity restrictions.
 Subscriptions can only be made by the tenant admin and will not be available to tenant users.

 Please refer to [<ins>OneAI Subscription Policies</ins>](https://man.twcc.ai/@twccdocs/doc-oneai-main-zh/https%3A%2F%2Fman.twcc.ai%2F%40twccdocs%2Foneai-subscription-policy-zh) for  more information.